evanx/redex/test/case/webServer/README.md

 Configurators automate the configuration of a specific pattern of processors as a whole.

-See the implementation for a configurator for a static webserver:
+See the implementation for a configurator for a static web server:
 - https://github.com/evanx/redixrouter/blob/master/configurators/httpFileServer.js

 #### Implementation of HTTP file server configurator